Retrospected/com.sony.bravia.smarttv/README.md

 - Power Off
 - Power On

+The above triggers are based on an ICMP 'ping'.
+Some TV's keep the network interface alive for a couple of minutes after the TV goes into standby mode.
+This causes a delay in the 'Power Off' trigger.

 **Conditions**
 - Power On
 - Unfortunately "Power Off" is not yet functional since the device is marked as unreachable when it is offline.